medium-tech/van-cone/docs/API_REFERENCE.md

 ## `routerConfig`
 An object used to configure the router, it has two optional keys `prefix` and `backendPrefix`.
 If `routerConfig` is not provided or either key is not provided they will default to an empty string.

 `prefix` will be prepended to front end URLs, the ones shown in the browser and matched when navigating to different pages.
-See [`navUrl`](#navurlroutename-params---query) for more.
+See [`navUrl`](#navurlroutename-params-query) for more.

 The `backendPrefix` is useful for when the backend is at a different host or has a different prefix than the front end.
 It is only used as a utility to generate URLs for fetching data, it is ignored for route matching and page navigation.
-See [`backendUrl`](#backendurlroutename-params---query) for more.
+See [`backendUrl`](#backendurlroutename-params-query) for more.

-## `navUrl(routeName, params = {}, query = {})`
+## `navUrl(routeName, params, query)`
 Return a string representing a url for the route with name `routeName`, and optionally form url params with the `params` argument or query params with the `query` argument.
 If `prefix` was included with [`routerConfig`](#routerconfig) it will be prepended to the url.
 This function is used internally by programmatic navigation in [`link`](#linkprops-children), [`navigate`](#navigateroutename-options) and [`pushHistory`](#pushhistoryroutename-options) and is generally not needed, but it exposed publically in case there is a need for the string.
 Note that the string is also returned by the programmatic functions.

 **Note: to access this function from the return value of [`createCone`](#createconerouterelement-routes-defaultnavstate) call `navUrl`**